qaintumai/quantum/docs/quantum_transformer_overview.md

 ## Quantum Transformer

-"Attention Is All You Need" is a seminal paper by Vaswani et al., published in 2017, that introduced the Transformer model.
-The Transformer has since become a cornerstone in the field of natural language processing (NLP) and machine learning.
-Here's an overview of the Transformer model based on the paper:
+Ever since the Transformer model was introduced in the seminal paper "Attention Is All You Need" by Vaswani et al., in 2017, we saw an explotion of advancement in Generative AI starting from ChatGPT in 2022.

 Overview
-The Transformer model is designed to handle sequential data, such as text, more efficiently than previous architectures like recurrent neural networks (RNNs) and long short-term memory networks (LSTMs).
-It relies entirely on a mechanism called self-attention to draw global dependencies between input and output.
+The Transformer model is designed to handle sequential data, entirely relying on a mechanism called self-attention to draw global dependencies between input and output.
+This mechanism allows for "parallelization" of data for efficient processing.

 Key Components
 Self-Attention Mechanism: